Custom LLM allows you to connect your conversations to your own LLM via an external endpoint. ElevenLabs also supports natively integrated LLMs

 Custom LLMs let you bring your own OpenAI API key or run an entirely custom LLM server.

 By default, we use our own internal credentials for popular models like OpenAI.
-To use a custom LLM server, it must align with the OpenAI create chat completion request/response structure.
+To use a custom LLM server, it must align with one of the following OpenAI-compatible request/response structures:

 The following guides cover both use cases: